Katie and Sarah's story

 Katie's mum, Sarah had worked with public organisations most of her career.
-She possessed a passion for helping people to make services better than they thought were possible.
-When Sarah realised that Katie needed help she started to research how to get a referral to the right place.
-She had experience of the way in which health services were delivered but still, finding a way to help Katie was hard.
+When Sarah realised that Katie needed help, she started to research how to get a referral to the right place.
+Despite her experience in the way health services were delivered, finding help for Katie was hard.

-Sarah found that the internet is full of useful information scattered randomly, it can be more luck than judgement to find the right information at the right time, and sometimes that information is too confusing to make sense of.
+Sarah found the internet to be full of useful information scattered randomly.
+Finding the right information at the right time is often down to luck over judgement, and sometimes that information is too confusing.
 She didn’t always feel listened to.
-Knowing the right things to say to the right people determined what decisions would be made about Katie's treatment.
-Knowing that made Sarah anxious.
-With so many young people like Katie in ‘The System’, how could Sarah be heard by the right people, at the right time?
+Knowing that Katie’s treatment relied on saying the right things to the right people made Sarah anxious.
+With so many young people like Katie in ‘The System’, how is anyone heard by the right people, at the right time?

 Doing something about it